Paradigm4/superfunpack/README.md

 ## Really trivial hash

-The `dumb_hash(string)` function converts up to the first seven bytes of its string argument to a signed int64 value.
-Characters past the seventh are ignored in the string and not hashed.
+The `dumb_hash(string)` function converts up to the first eight bytes of its string argument to a signed int64 value.
+Characters past the eighth are ignored in the string and not hashed.

 The `dumb_unhash(int64)` function takes a signed int64 value and returns